Bicuspid Aortic Valve (BAV): A Down-to-Earth Guide to Diagnosis and Therapy

 About 30% of patients affected by bicuspid aortic valve disease develop complications.
 They can be very serious, even life-threatening.
 BAV patients need to be carefully monitored and treated by a heart specialist

 The most common complications are:

 - Heart Failure.
 Over time, a defective aortic valve will wear out the heart muscle.
-Shortness of breath, fatigue, leg swelling ensue.
+Shortness of breath, fatigue, leg swelling ensues.

 Surgical Treatment of BAV

-Most patients with BAV are recommended to consider a surgical treatment of their disease when they have
+Most patients with BAV are recommended to consider surgical treatment of their disease when they have

 - severe aortic stenosis and/or insufficiency